norcino/Minded/README.md

 The Handle method of the last registered Decorator will be invoked passing the Command, based on the Decorator responsibility, something might happen straight away or only after the next Handler (which could either be another Decorator or the fina Handler) has been executed.

-This works very much like the .net Core Middlewares, where a request (Command) comes in, follow the pipeline and then returns back as response (CommandResponse).
+This works very much like the .net Core Middlewares, where a request (ICommand) comes in, follow the pipeline and then returns back as response ([CommandResponse](https://github.com/norcino/Minded/blob/master/CommandQuery/Command/CommandResponse.cs)).

 ### Limitations